Capitol Theatre

 Original ticket

 The Capitol Theatre was opened on November 21, 1921 with “The Child Thou Gavest Me” plus vaudeveville.
+It was equipped with a Marr & Colton organ.
 By 1941 it was operated by Paramount Pictures Inc. through their subsidiary Mullins & Pinanski.
-It has been abandoned since it closed in 1974.
+It was closed on April 22, 1974 with the X-Rated movie Eduardo Cemano in “Fongaluli”.

 The theater lobby could still be seen through the glass doors and had the ticket booth intact.
 It sat vacant for many years and was then converted into a hotel, which had closed by 2022.